pombreda/lepl/doc-src/manual/offside.rst

 Indent and Eol Tokens
 ---------------------

 We can use tokens with line--aware alphabets.
-LEPL includes two tokens that do the basic work: `Indent() <api/redirect.html#lepl.offside.lexer.Indent>`_ and `Eol() <api/redirect.html#lepl.offside.lexer.Eol>`_.
+Lepl includes two tokens that do the basic work: `Indent() <api/redirect.html#lepl.offside.lexer.Indent>`_ and `Eol() <api/redirect.html#lepl.offside.lexer.Eol>`_.
 As you might expect, the first of these matches the start of line marker plus any additional